 - Versus Arthritis (free helpline 0300 790 0400)

 - Backcare (helpline 0845 130 2704)

-- Arthritis Research UK (high quality information for people with arthritis)
+- Versus Arthritis (high quality information for people with arthritis)

 Produced in association with the Physiotherapy Pain Association.